archf/git-hooks/README.md

 # Installation

-Put this script somewhere in your path.
-I like to install those scripts in `~/bin` whilst `~/bin` is in your path.

-A Makefile is provided to do just that.

-Clone this repository.
+Clone this repository somewhere and put this script in your PATH.

 ```bash
 git clone git@github.com:archf/git-hooks.git
 ```

-And create symlink to script inside git repository.
+Personally I like to install those kind of scripts in `~/bin` whilst `~/bin` is in your PATH.

+Quickly add a symlink in `~/bin`:

 ```bash
 make install